S. Korea lowers growth forecast for 2019 to 2.4-2.5%

 The event, held at the state-run Export-Import Bank of Korea headquarters in Yeouido, was attended by ICT Minister Yoo Young-min, Trade Minister Sung Yun-mo, Labor Minister Lee Jae-kap, Land Minister Kim Hyun-mee, SME Minister Park Young-sun and Financial Services Commission Chairman Choi Jong-ku.

-The widely expected markdown of the country’s yearly growth outlook came in the wake of pessimistic figures, including continued low inflation and a record period of falling exports.
+The largely speculated markdown of the country’s yearly growth outlook came in the wake of pessimistic figures, including the prolonged low inflation and the record downtrend of export accounts observed lately.

 Asia’s fourth-largest economy saw its exports add up to $44.2 billion in June, down 13.5 percent from the previous month, marking the steepest on-month fall since January 2016, according to the Ministry of Trade, Industry and Energy on Monday.